braucalderon/Database/README.md

 ### NOTE
 <p align = "justify">
-This concept even though it was my first personal project, I learned a lot and overtime I realized the mistakes done in the code, even though it works.
-Simple mistakes like making it more readable, for example, creating separate classes with the ability to upgrade it and improve the system. </p>
+This concept even though it was my first personal project, I learned a lot and overtime I realized the mistakes done on the code, even though it works.
+Simple mistakes like making it more readable, for example, creating separate classes with the ability to upgrade it and improve the system without affecting the rest of the code.
+Another concept missed in the code was the implementation of java principles like encapsulation as of my understanding so far with this concept and polymorphism.
+The only java principle applied to this project is inheritance.</p>